-Due to the COVID-19 national emergency, you can still apply for health insurance coverage through Covered California, the state health insurance exchange, if you are uninsured and eligible.
+Due to the COVID-19 national emergency, you can still apply for health insurance coverage through Covered California through May 15.

-To help guide you in this process, we’ve answered some of the most commonly asked Covered California questions.
+To help guide you in this process, check these commonly asked Covered California questions.

 A: Covered California was designed for state residents who are US citizens or legal US residents, and do not have access to health insurance through a private company, their workplace, a family member’s employer, or a government program, such as Medicare or Medi-Cal.
 If you aren’t covered through one of these options, you can buy health insurance through Covered California.